 Because of my training in Chinese medicine, I will use the analogy of Chinese cupping therapy to describe this reaction.
 Acupuncturists use round glass cups and heat them with an open flame to create a vacuum effect within the cup.
 They then quickly place them on the patient’s body in strategic locations.
 The cup sucks the surface tissues up inside of itself.
 The skin, fascia, and muscle tissue get stretched and pulled up into the cup.
 This releases tension and scar tissue, while also stirring the circulation of blood and lymph fluids through vessels, and stimulating the flow of qi or life force energy through the acupuncture meridians of the body.
 The increased blood flow turns the skin red at first, then leaves a blue bruise under the cup.
 In areas where patients have toxic buildup, for example the surface skin just over the liver, a dark, brownish bruise will be left behind due to toxins rising up to the surface.

 When one, or one hundred sunspots, known or unknown to man, have this sucking effect, energy is pulled from the surface of the earth, and the earth begins to react, all the way to its core.
-The earth’s weather, crust, water flow patterns, and the earth’s own acupuncture meridians or ley lines are all affected.
+The earth’s weather, crust, water and lava flow patterns, and the earth’s own acupuncture meridians or ley lines are all affected.
 It upsets systems and patterns.
 It brings things to the fore that were usually in the back; it pushes things to the back that were usually in the front.
 This gets reflected on every level.
 We will see a “break up” in the physical earth and weather, and in how humans think, feel, behave and interact.
 This will cause a break up in social structures that have become restricting.
 Information that was hidden will come out into the light, and there will be a break up of the groups of people that have been in power behind the scenes.
 We are already seeing the acceleration of this process.
 During the past year, extreme weather and internal conflict within our nation has noticeably increased.7 A stream of people in politics, Hollywood and business have been exposed for misconduct.8 Reporters for The New York Times have been allowed to release teasers about our government’s involvement with the u.f.o. phenomenon.9 And research into ancient monuments like Gobekli Tepe continues, leading archaeologists to acknowledge that advanced civilization on this earth existed much earlier than they previously conceived.10

 While solar flares produce a surge of energy, sunspots involve a powering down of energy.
 This oscillation of the sun, the surging highs and sucking lows of this solar activity during the sun’s waning phase, also affects our brains and our moods.
 Our brains run on electrical impulses, so they will be pulled or pushed by the electrical weather of the sun.
 Some of us experience more inspiration, creativity and expansive thought, while others may feel overwhelmed and begin to focus on negative thought patterns.
 Those with mental illness are especially susceptible to more extreme behavior as the “weather of their brain” reacts to the dramatic weather of the sun.
 Recent mass shootings by those with pre-existing mental health conditions are an example of this.
 For each of us, it will become more important than ever to recognize how the thoughts or perspectives we choose, lead to the emotions we feel.
 Our thoughts and emotions emit energetic frequencies that either assist and harmonize with the flow of creative, intelligent energy, or resist it.
 As we exercise our free will over our thought patterns, each one of us will either contribute to the collective fear, sorrow, and anger… or to the compassion, innovative problem solving and progressive change of this solar cycle.
 Individually, we will have to choose where we will direct our thoughts, emotions and actions.